-Plan Bay Area 2050 is a long-range transportation, land-use, and housing plan intended to support a growing economy, provide more housing and transportation choices, and reduce transportation related pollution and GHG emissions in the Bay Area.
-Plan Bay Area 2050 promotes compact, mixed-use residential and commercial neighborhoods near transit, particularly within identified Priority Development Areas (PDAs).
-ABAG allocates regional housing needs to each city and county within the nine-county San Francisco Bay Area, based on statewide goals.
+Plan Bay Area 2050 is a regional long-range transportation, land-use, and housing plan for the nine-county San Francisco Bay Area (Bay Area), adopted by the Metropolitan Transportation Commission and Association of Bay Area Governments (ABAG) in 2021.
+It is intended to support a growing economy, provide more housing and transportation choices, and reduce transportation related pollution and GHG emissions in the Bay Area.
+Plan Bay Area 2050 promotes compact, mixed-use residential and commercial neighborhoods near transit, particularly within identified Priority Development Areas.
+ABAG allocates regional housing needs to each city and county within the nine-county Bay Area, based on statewide goals.
 ABAG also develops forecasts for population, households, and economic activity in the Bay Area.
-ABAG, with the assistance of local jurisdiction planning staff, created the "Final Blueprint Compendium," which provides a regional forecast of jobs, population, and housing upon which Plan Bay Area 2050 is based.
+ABAG, with the assistance of local jurisdiction planning staff, created the "Final Blueprint"

+Compendium," which provides a regional forecast of jobs, population, and housing upon which Plan Bay Area 2050 is based.